gcervantes8/Star-Classifier-For-Mario-64/README.md

 ### Data gathering

-Data was manually gathered by downloading videos of speedrunners and putting it in the correct folder depending on how many stars they have
+Data was gathered by downloading videos of speedrunners and putting it in the correct folder depending on how many stars they have

 ### Data labels

-Output is a one-hot encoding from 0 to 120 of how many stars you have 2 more binary targets were added as 121 (black screen) and 122 (white screen)
+Output is a one-hot encoding from 0 to 120 of how many stars you have

+2 more binary targets were added as 121 (black screen) and 122 (white screen)

 ### Data directory structure